 Cracks Deepening In NFL OL Play

 There are few jobs more glamorous than being an NFL player.
-It is a job few can even apply for, let alone land and stick around long enough to tell anyone.
+It is a job few can even apply for, let alone land, and occupy long enough to tell anyone.
 The glamour, though, is not evenly distributed across all the players or positions in the league.
 Somewhere toward the bottom of the glamour spectrum is where you will find the big boys on the offensive line.
-Not only does the job lack flash, but the men who occupy the role rarely seek the spotlight.
+Not only does the job lack flash, but the men who occupy it rarely seek the spotlight.
 This understated existence may be contributing to a disturbing trend playing out in the shadows of the NFL.
 Those lovable lugs tasked with clearing paths for your favorite running back or protecting your young quarterback are struggling to do either job well.
 While receivers, cornerbacks, and defensive linemen are faster, stronger, and better than at any time in NFL history, offensive linemen may be one of the few position groups in decay.

 Art Shell, Gene Upshaw, and Jim Otto highlighted a star-studded Oakland Raiders line in the 1970s.
-San Francisco rode the backs of Jesse Sapolu, Guy McIntyre, Randy Cross, Bubba Paris, Keith Fahnhorst and more to a series of championships in the 1980s and into the 90s.
-Dallas saw Nate Newton, Mark Stepnoski, Kevin Gogan, and Erik Williams, and Larry Allen make multiple Super Bowl titles possible in the 1990s.
+San Francisco rode the backs of Jesse Sapolu, Guy McIntyre, Randy Cross, Bubba Paris, Keith Fahnhorst and more to a series of championships in the 1980s and into the 1990s.
+Dallas saw Nate Newton, Mark Stepnoski, Kevin Gogan, Erik Williams, and Larry Allen make multiple Super Bowl titles possible in the 1990s.
 As recently as 2005, the Seattle Seahawks made their first Super Bowl due primarily to having two Hall of Fame linemen in Walter Jones and Steve Hutchinson form the left side of their line.

 The disappearing upper middle class